(561) 630-8530

 What is your cancellation policy?

-If you need to cancel or reschedule, please give us at least two business days notice.
-New patients who cancel with at least two business days notice will have their deposit refunded.
+If you need to cancel or reschedule, please give us at least two business days' notice to avoid a no-show fee.
+New patients who cancel with at least two business days' notice will have their deposit refunded.
 Call our office at (561) 630-8530 to make changes to your appointment.

 What should I do in a psychiatric emergency?